 This one is a worker.

-These pictures were taken on 13 November 2008 in Colorado Springs, Colorado.
+This picture was taken on 13 November 2008 in Colorado Springs, Colorado.

 |This is probably a Pollen Wasp, found at Fountain Creek, just west of Manitou Springs, CO